-Bhuna gosht, a finger licking mutton delicacy using lamb which is nicely roasted until a thick roasted gravy is obtained.
+Bhuna gosht, a finger licking mutton delicacy using lamb which is nicely roasted until a thick roasted gravy is obtained and is different from mutton fry.

 This is one of the most requested recipes of mutton and I have shared many other various recipes on the blog that are related to mutton and each recipe is a tried and tested recipe which should definitely be attempted and also some of the recipes include video procedures too….